reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 We will use these attributes to add or modify the configurations of our EC2 instance in the subsequent sections.

 ### Creating a Windows EC2 Instance
-Let us create a Windows EC2 instance in a similar way by selecting an AMI for Windows Operating System as shown below:
+Let us similarly create a Windows EC2 instance by selecting an AMI for Windows Operating System as shown below:

 {{% image alt="Create EC2 Windows instance" src="images/posts/aws-ec2/create-ec2-windows.png" %}}